 A Word About Candling

 You can easily check the development of your eggs by putting your hand around the end of a flashlight underneath an egg.
 This allows you to see if an embryo is developing.
 You’ll see a dark spot with blood vessels around it (they make me think of lightening).
 If there is no embryo after a week or so, it isn’t fertile and can be thrown away before it starts to smell.
-Check here for images.
+Check out some images that show you what a fertile egg looks like when you candle it..

 If you have a weak stomach, this is not for you.
 Then, you have to find and remove the offending rotting egg/chick and dispose of it… but it may have become stuck to the turner making it difficult to remove.
 Of course if you force it, you may break the egg even more.
 I don’t think I need to go into much more detail here because my stomach is turning just thinking about it. (gag!)